chrisHuxi/ML-project1-Sentiment-Analysis/README.md

 We will use [CNN]( https://www.aclweb.org/anthology/D14-1181 ) and [RNN](https://en.wikipedia.org/wiki/Recurrent_neural_network) as main model for classification, which is proved as a powerful model to solve sentiment analysis problem.
 And we use [Glove](https://nlp.stanford.edu/projects/glove/) and [SSWE](https://www.aclweb.org/anthology/P/P14/P14-1146.xhtml) as word embedding, which is also a important part of NLP problem.
 In order to compare the result, we will also implement a traditional machine learning model , [Naive Bayes model](https://en.wikipedia.org/wiki/Naive_Bayes_classifier), and evaluate it.

 ### plan:
-We divided the whole project into 3 part: data process, training and evaluating Naive Bayes model, training and evaluating CNN model.
+We divided the whole project into 4 part: data process, training and evaluating Naive Bayes model, training and evaluating CNN model, training and evaluating RNN model.

 | Name | Work |
 |:----:|:------:|